-The table below shows the number of meetings of the Board attended by each director out of possible attendances.
-The attendances of Hamish Mackenzie as alternate have not been included where Jane Seto for whom he acts as alternate was present.
+The table below shows the number of meetings of the Board, its standing committees, Executive, Audit, Remuneration, Nominations and Investment Committees attended by each director as a member of that Board or committee, out of possible attendances.
+The attendances of alternates have not been included where the directors for whom they act as alternate were present.